hybrisPawelWiacek/YouTubeKnowledgeMiner/docs/rules.md

 ## Best Practices

-1. **Clear Goal Setting**: Begin each prompt with a clear statement of the current goal and how it relates to the overall MVP.
+1. **Sprint-Oriented Communication**: Begin each prompt with a clear statement of the current goal, which sprint it belongs to, and how it relates to the overall MVP.
+Reference the specific sprint progress report to provide context.

 2. **Progress Recaps**: Provide a brief summary of what's been accomplished when starting new sessions.